kganesh-tech/AuthForge/README.md

 - Tested the complete flow from Grint → AuthForge → user storage → Users dashboard.
 - Continued fixing and stabilizing the existing V3 functionality.

+## DAY-28:
+- working on some bugs for today like when a different user is opening his account and when he reach to the dashboard the projects of the X user are also appearing in his dashboard.

  ## Upcoming Features:
  -Duplicate Username & Email Validation